monster910/google-calendar-integration-a4/README.md

 # Google Calendar Integration for Angular 2+

 This project demonstrates the use of the Google Calendar API using Angular4.
-It uses bootstrap via ngx-bootstrap for UI components.
+It also uses bootstrap via ngx-bootstrap for UI components.

 Before you can use the project you must obtain a clientID from Google.
 Go to google and provision an API to use google calendars.